lancershield/docs/docs/vuln-db/high/denial-of-service.md

 Step-by-step exploit process:

 1. Attacker makes hundreds or thousands ...[msg.sender].

-2. Calls withdrawAll() which loops over all entries...
+2. Calls withdrawAll() which loops over all entries.
 3. The loop execution exceeds the block gas limit → reverts.

-4. The attacker is now permanently locked out...
+4. The attacker is now permanently locked out.

 **Assumptions:**

 - The contract allows unlimited or unbounded entries into arrays or mappings.
 - There is no gas-bound safety mechanism in looping constructs.

 ## ✅ Fixed Code